Benzodiazepine: Cancer

-A Meta-analysis of observational studies has determined an association between benzodiazepine use and cancer, though the risk across different agents and different cancers varied significantly.
+A meta-analysis of observational studies has determined an association between benzodiazepine use and cancer, though the risk across different agents and different cancers varied significantly.
 In terms of experimental basic science evidence, an analysis of carcinogenetic and genotoxicity data for various benzodiazepines has suggested a small possibility of carcinogenesis for a small number of benzodiazepines.

 Pancreatitis

 The evidence suggesting a link between benzodiazepines (and Z-Drugs) and pancreatic inflammation is very sparse and limited to a few observational studies from Taiwan.
 A criticism of confounding can be applied to these findings as with the other controversial associations above.
-Further well-designed research from other populations as well as a biologically plausible mechanism is required to confirm this association.
+Further well-designed research from other populations, as well as a biologically plausible mechanism, is required to confirm this association.

 Overdose

 Although benzodiazepines are much safer in overdose than their predecessors, the barbiturates, they can still cause problems in overdose.
 Taken alone, they rarely cause severe complications in overdose; statistics in England showed that benzodiazepines were responsible for 3.8% of all deaths by poisoning from a single drug.
 However, combining these drugs with alcohol, opiates or tricyclic antidepressants markedly raises the toxicity.
 The elderly are more sensitive to the side effects of benzodiazepines, and poisoning may even occur from their long-term use.
 The various benzodiazepines differ in their toxicity; temazepam appears most toxic in overdose and when used with other drugs.
 The symptoms of a benzodiazepine overdose may include; drowsiness, slurred speech, nystagmus, hypotension, ataxia, coma, respiratory depression, and cardiorespiratory arrest.

-A reversal agent for benzodiazepines exists, flumazenil (Anexate).
+A reversal agent for benzodiazepines exists, flumazenil (Anexate), itself belonging to the chemical class of benzodiazepines.
 Its use as an antidote is not routinely recommended because of the high risk of resedation and seizures.
 In a double-blind, placebo-controlled trial of 326 people, 4 people had serious adverse events and 61% became resedated following the use of flumazenil.
 Numerous contraindications to its use exist.
 It is contraindicated in people with a history of long-term use of benzodiazepines, those having ingested a substance that lowers the seizure threshold or may cause an arrhythmia, and in those with abnormal vital signs.
 One study found that only 10% of the people presenting with a benzodiazepine overdose are suitable candidates for treatment with flumazenil.